What are High Conviction funds?

 As in the case with ARK Innovation, it’s great when the fund manager gets it right, but when it is on the wrong side of stock price moves, losses are magnified.

-The qualitative characteristics required to have high conviction in a company include:
+Qualitative traits required to have high conviction in a company:

 - An easily understandable business with reasonably predictable future cash flows;